Rise in systolic blood pressure >200 mmHg or diastolic > 110 mm Hg

 Second heart sound when semilunar (aortic and pulmonary) valves close

-Heart at at the second intercostal space along the right sternal boarder
+Heart at the second intercostal space along the right sternal border

 Signals the beginning of diastole